How to do a OWW Event

 Tell everyone you know that 20 – 27 October is One World Week.
 From mother and toddler groups, to work places, schools, colleges and even the gym, everyone can do something big or small.
 Every event counts.

 Hold a shared evening supper, lunch, coffee morning or even a breakfast before work.
 Invite friends, neighbours and colleagues new and old.
-Highlight fair-trade, local and organic food and drinks and their role in shaping a more equitable and enduring future for people and the natural environment.
-Raise issues about hunger in the midst of plenty; ask how successful the IF campaign has been to persuade World leaders to take action to end hunger.
+Highlight fair trade, local and organic food and drinks and their role in shaping a more equitqble and enduring future for people and the natural environment.
+Raise issues about hunger in the midst of penty; ask how successful the IF campaign was to persuade world Leaders to take effective action to end hunger.
 Discuss what we can do about consumer culture and reducing waste to lessen our demand for global resources so that others can have their fair share.
-Use our Grace Across Faiths resource to add an inter faith dimension.
+Use our Grace Accross Faiths resource to add an inter faith dimension.

-Have a multicultural meal with recipes from the different cultural groups in your locality and reflect on what you can do together today in sharing and caring for your communities that will contribute to a peaceful and eqitable community for your children
+Have a multicultural meal with recipes from the different cultural groups in your locality and reflect on what you can do together today in sharing and caring for your communities that will contribute to a peaceful and equitable community for your children.

 Gather people together to walk through the town, giving out One World Week leaflets and showing solidarity with thousands of others who are concerned for the future and working to combat climate change and finding ways to building an enduring world with peace and justice for all its people.
 Plan prominent places for the procession group to stop & reflect and take action, making a statement surrounding the theme.
 Invite local media to cover the event.